 A key part of The Ridge ethos is teaching boys to do good and to do well.
 In the Junior Prep, boys perform tasks to raise money for charity.
 Over the last few years a pleasing sum has been raised for CHOC and other children’s charities.

 In the senior part of the school, boys interact with children from Salvazione Christian School, a small independent school in Brixton.
 This school largely comprises children from the Slovo Park informal settlement.
 For more details about this school and the opportunity for Ridge parental involvement, please look under our “Social Responsibility” tab.

-Boys in Grade 7 have the option of taking part in the Headmaster’s Leadership Programme; this has four components.
-They have to perform an act of service; learn a skill; demonstrate organisational capabilities; and undertake a physical development task.
+Boys in Grade 7 have the option of taking part in the Headmaster’s Leadership Programme comprising four components.
+They have to perform an act of service, learn a skill, demonstrate organisational capabilities and undertake a physical development task.